It's a FACT...

 Today, everyone is a photographer...

 But in 1962 that was hardly the case.
 I started photographing at 9 years of age with a Kodak Hawkeye Funflash, purchased with cereal box tops.
-Photography has been with me ever since, competing with other interests until the digital age, when it finally turned into a great passion.
+Photography has been with me ever since, competing with other interests until the digital age, when it finally turned into my creative passion.

-My father photographed early on with a bellows camera, and later, shot hundreds of photos using a handheld light meter, a Tower 35mm camera, and of course, flashbulbs.
-Photography was mostly documentary - photos of places and people, pets, etc. - and was a normal part of life.
-Given the expense of film and development versus my minimal resources, each shot was carefully considered, mostly in black and white, and sometimes developed with a home darkroom kit.
+My father photographed early on with a bellows camera, and later, shot hundreds of photos using a handheld light meter, a Tower 35mm camera, and flashbulbs of course.
+Photography was documentary - photos of places and people, pets, etc. - and was a normal part of life.
+For me, given the expense of film and development versus my lack of resources, each shot was carefully considered, mostly in black and white, and sometimes developed with a home darkroom kit.

 Eventually, I took a college-level course in photography, as part of a Fine Arts major.
 That later changed to the study of Environmental Science, however, in the aftermath of the 1969 Santa Barbara oil spill disaster.
 In any case, for the better part of 4 decades now, I've been living and working in the Coachella Valley, all the while enjoying it's great beauty and serenity - perfect for photography.

 Today I shoot Canon DSLRs and do post-processing in Adobe and Topaz Suite software.
 I am strictly an amateur, pursuing photography for the love of it, working to develop knowledge of the traditions and methods of the craft.

 Great credit is due to the Coachella Valley Desert Camera Club, which I joined in 2018, for personal growth via competitions, guest speakers and friendships.
 I can't overstate the value of this club to my development as a photographer.